 Debt is debt.
 You are borrowing money and repaying the principal back plus interest.
 You aren’t able to make much progress financially because debt will slow you down.
 The debt payments eat away at any possible savings and attempt to reach financial independence.

 Many people saying you are debt free when you are free of consumer debt specifically credit card debt, car loans, student loan debt, medical debt, or personal loans.
-That is when people say, “I am debt free except mortgage.”
+That is when people say, “I am debt free except the mortgage.”

-Other people say, you are debt free when you are free from ALL of your debt obligations including your mortgage.
+Other people say you are debt free when you are free from ALL of your debt obligations including your mortgage.

 Here is the caveat to that debt free / mortgage debate and I will use myself as the example:

 We could sell our house today and claim to be debt free including our mortgage.
-However, we wouldn’t have a roof over our head and would have to find somewhere to rent.
+However, we wouldn’t have a roof over our heads and would have to find somewhere to rent.
 The cost of rent to stay in our area would be 2-3x our current mortgage.

 So, that wouldn’t make a lot of financial sense just so we could say we are truly debt free (including our mortgage).

-Now, the next debate would to move to a lower cost of living area to keep the rent the same as our current mortgage.
-A few problems with that: (1) we wouldn’t be building an equity in our house as an asset and (2) we would have to take a pay cut because of jobs.
+Now, the next debate would move to a lower cost of living area to keep the rent the same as our current mortgage.
+A few problems with that: (1) we wouldn’t be building equity in our house as an asset and (2) we would have to take a pay cut because of jobs.

 At Money Bliss, we say you are debt free when you paid off all consumer debt.
-Then, as you work through the Money Bliss Steps to Financial Freedom, you become truly debt free and begin you path to financial independence.
+Then, as you work through the Money Bliss Steps to Financial Freedom, you become truly debt free and begin your path to financial independence.